Nebraska Makes the Grade

 –Jay Sears, Director of Instructional Advocacy, NSEA

-In February of this year, the Nebraska Board of Education voted 8-0 to implement a new teacher evaluation system for Nebraska’s public schools.
+A few years ago, the Nebraska Board of Education voted 8-0 to implement a new teacher evaluation system for Nebraska’s public schools.
 The vote signaled a clear commitment to improve the quality of Nebraska’s K-12 teachers through regular, targeted feedback and by extension, to make a strong impact on raising student achievement.
-As outlined by the board, the new evaluation systems would be weighted with student test outcomes for an accurate measure of whether student learning was improving under the new system.

 Research tells us that the role of the teacher is the single greatest factor impacting student learning.